Tim White | Sitar

 Along with decades of training from Ali Akbar Khan, Tim was also able to learn from the many guest teachers Khansahib brought to the college, including: Pandit Swapan Choudhury (tabla), Pandit Jasraj (vocal), Ustad Vilayat Khan (sitar), Ustad Zakir Hussain (tabla), Pandit Gnan Prakash Ghosh (tabla, vocal), Pandit Rajeev Taranath (sarod), Sri Partha Chatterjee (sitar), Sri Krishna Bhatt (sitar) and G. S. Sachdev (bansuri).

-White composed in Indian classical style for the San Francisco Shakespeare Festival's 1995 version of As You Like It.
+As a composer, Tim has written commissioned works for film, theater, and dance, and has arranged numerous works of Indian classical music for ensembles of both Indian and non-Indian instrumentation.
+He composed in Indian classical style for the San Francisco Shakespeare Festival’s version of As You Like It.

 Tim’s critically acclaimed albums include Impromptu (2015), Inhale Slowly (top 10 ZMR international radio charts 2011), and Morning Song Evening Song (top 10, NAR radio charts 2005).